 Automobile Accident Review Committee

-This committee reviews accidents involving County vehicles and drivers to determine if accidents were preventable.
+This committee reviews accidents involving County vehicles and drivers to determine if accidents could have been prevented.
 The committee may recommend corrective action to prevent or minimize the frequency or severity of future accidents.
 The Automobile Accident Review Committee is administered by the Safety and Occupational Health Section of the Risk Management Division.